Director: Ruben Fleischer

 Wow!
 I was so looking forward to seeing this and boy was it worth the wait!

-It certainly reminded me of Public Enemies (Featuring Johnny Depp) for obvious reasons; both based on a true story, both take part in the forties involving Los Angeles Gangsters.
+It certainly reminded me of Public Enemies (featuring Johnny Depp) for obvious reasons; both based on a true story, both take place in the forties involving Los Angeles gangsters.
 However, the stories are clearly different.

 A very appropriate choice of lighting (or lack of) on the director’s behalf which made the feel of the movie accurate.
 It was rough and dangerous, yet still attractive.
 I am sure that the amount of people who smoked in that era was not exaggerated in the movie, too.
 Every interior scene was smoky, which was not only historically accurate but very artistic as it diffused the harsh lighting within the dim rooms.